fuluny/learning-Data-Science/digit_recognition/README.md

 Learning Data Science with Kaggle: <br />
 https://www.kaggle.com/c/digit-recognizer

-Evaluating handwritten digit of  28x28 px image to correctly classify them ( 0 to 9 ).
+Evaluating handwritten digit of  28x28 px image to classify them ( 0 to 9 ).

 Current focus is on Convolutional Neural Network. <br />
 Started with one of the tutorial documents: <br />